Ngazetungue/Ngazetungue/README.md

 - 🔭 I’m currently working on elearning platform
 - :pencil2::books: I’m looking to collaborate on any Python/Django project...
 - 📫 Reach me by my email or twitter
-- :airplane: I like traveling, listening to music.
+- :airplane: I like traveling.
+- :speaker:listening to music.